michael-rubel/livewire-best-practices/README.md

 ---
 ### 🌎 Use Form Request rules for validation
-Livewire doesn't support [Form Requests](https://laravel.com/docs/9.x/validation#form-request-validation) internally, but instead of hardcoding array of validation rules in the component, you may get it directly from Form Request.
+Livewire doesn't support [Form Requests](https://laravel.com/docs/9.x/validation#form-request-validation) internally, but instead of hardcoding the array of validation rules in the component, you may get it directly from Form Request.
 This way you can reuse the same validation rules in different application layers, for example in API endpoints.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/form-request.md)

 ---
 ### 🧪 Always write feature tests
-Even simple test such as [this one](https://laravel-livewire.com/docs/2.x/testing#testing-passed-data) can help you a lot when you change something in the component.
+Even simple tests such as [this one](https://laravel-livewire.com/docs/2.x/testing#testing-passed-data) can help you a lot when you change something in the component.
 Livewire has a very simple yet powerful [testing API](https://laravel-livewire.com/docs/2.x/testing#introduction).
 The [Missing Livewire Assertions](https://github.com/christophrumpel/missing-livewire-assertions) package may help you extend the set of available testing methods.

 ---
-> 🔨 Working with Livewire on a daily basis?
-PRs are welcomed!\
+> 🔨 Are you working with Livewire on a daily basis?
+PRs are welcome.\
-> Suggest your own best practices if you don't see them on the list.\
+> Suggest your best practices if you don't see them on the list.\
-> If you aren't sure if it's a good practice, you can [start a discussion](https://github.com/michael-rubel/livewire-best-practices/discussions/new) first.
+> If you aren't sure if it's a good practice, you can [start a discussion](https://github.com/michael-rubel/livewire-best-practices/discussions/new).

 ## Contributors
 [![GitHub Contributors Image](https://contrib.rocks/image?repo=michael-rubel/livewire-best-practices)](https://github.com/michael-rubel/livewire-best-practices/graphs/contributors)